How much can a self-employed professional borrow?

 How is professional income assessed?

-How your income is assessed depends on whether you're a limited company director, LLP equity partner or contractor.
+How your professional income is assessed depends on whether you're a limited company director, LLP equity partner or contractor.

 Here's more info on each of them...